xamarin/docs-archive/Recipes/ios/general/storyboard/unwind_segue/README.md

 To create an unwind Segue in the Xamarin Designer for iOS:

--  Create a new  <span class="UIItem">iOS > Single View Application</span> with Visual Studio for Mac or Visual Studio:
+-  Create a new  **iOS > Single View Application** with Visual Studio for Mac or Visual Studio:

  [ ![](Images/unwindSegue2.png)](Images/unwindSegue2.png)